GeekInTheNorth/GeekInTheNorth.github.io/_posts/2023-07-31-extending-geta-optimizely-sitemaps.md

 ### Image only XML Sitemap

-In this format, the image node sits beneathly below the urlset node and exists once per image within your site:
+In this format, the image node sits beneath the urlset node and exists once per image within your site:

 ```
 <?xml version="1.0" encoding="UTF-8"?>